0xAtelerix/docs/challenge.md

 #### Liquidity fragmentation

-The current landscape of decentralized finance (DeFi) is fragmented, inefficient, and dysfunctional at scale.
+The current landscape of DeFi is fragmented, inefficient, and dysfunctional at scale.
 Liquidity fragmentation remains the most persistent and systemic inefficiency.
 It divides trading activity and capital across multiple, siloed blockchain environments and application-specific liquidity pools.

 These silos between L1 blockchains, and their L2 ecosystems add inefficiencies to markets: increasing slippage, and necessitating the use of bridges or wrapped tokens to move assets.
 Bridging and wrapping introduces latency, trust dependencies, and operational risk.